TamaLab/residem/readme.md

 # Resi-DEM.

 Resi-DEM is a tool that identifies residues in isomorphous difference density map captured using Time-resolved serial femtosecond crystallographic data.
 It uses DBSCAN based clustering algorithm to cluster the co-ordinates of the difference peak in the difference density map and assigns the cluster to the neighbouring atoms.
 It can also perform various calculations and plot their outputs.
-A breif documentation of ResiDEM can be found [here](https://hypowergravity.github.io/test_residem/)
+A breif documentation of ResiDEM can be found here.

 ## Installation
 Quick installation of ResiDEM can be done using the following: